Greek civil wars of 1823–1825: Background

 By the end of March 1821, Peloponnese was in open revolt against the Ottoman Empire and by October 1821 the Greeks under Theodoros Kolokotronis had already captured Kalamata and Tripolitsa.
 After the fall of Kalamata, the Messenian Senate, the first of the Greeks' local governing councils, held its inaugural session.
 At almost the same time, the Achean Directorate was summoned in Patras.
 With the initiative of the Messenian Senate, a Peloponnesian assembly convened, and elected on May 26 a Senate.
 Assemblies convened also in Central Greece (November 1821) under the leadership of two Phanariots: Alexandros Mavrokordatos in the western part, and Theodoros Negris in the eastern part.
 These assemblies adopted two local statutes, the Charter of Western Continental Greece and the Legal Order of Eastern Continental Greece.
 The statutes provided for the creation of two local administrative organs in Central Greece, an Areopagus in the east, and a Senate in the west.
 The three local statutes were recognized by the First National Assembly, but were later dissolved by the Second National Assembly.

 The First National Assembly was formed at Epidaurus in late December 1821, consisted almost exclusively of Peloponnesian notables.
 The Assembly composed the first Greek Constitution and appointed the members of an executive and a legislative body that were to govern the liberated territories.
 Mavrokordatos saved the office of president of the executive for himself, while Ypsilantis, who had called for the Assembly, was elected president of the legislative body, a place of no significance.
 Military leaders and representative of Filiki Eteria were marginalized, but gradually Kolokotronis' political influence grew, and he soon managed to control, along with the captains he influenced, the Peloponnesian Senate, which was not dissolved by the National Assembly.
 The Senate actually governed Peloponnese, while the central government was too weak to exercise its power.
 Seeing the impasse and the growing power of the Peloponnesian captains, Mavrokordatos and the Hydriots proposed the dissolution of the Senate and its incorporation into the National Assembly.
 Mavromichalis accepted the proposal, but the military leaders rejected it.
 After the rejection of the proposal, the central administration tried to marginalize Kolokotronis.
-In November 1822, the central administration promulgated the law for the election of representative for the new National Assembly, but Kolokotronis defied the law, and declared that Peloponnese will organize its own assembly for the elections of the new members of the Senate.
+In November 1822, the central administration promulgated the law for the election of representative for the new National Assembly, but Kolokotronis defied the law, and declared that the Peloponnese will organize its own assembly for the elections of the new members of the Senate.